the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-planning.md

 When planning the dates for the event, it is also useful to consider the potential travel times of your attendees.
 If your event takes place in-person, try to choose a date and start time that takes into account how long your attendees will need to travel.
-For example, having your event start at 10:30 a.m. allows for inter-city travel the morning before the event.
+For example, having your event start at 10:30 a.m. allows for inter-city travel the morning of the event.

 (cl-ppie-events-timeline-planning)=
 #### Creating a Planning Timeline